 Go through each of the images and make sure your child knows what they are.

 Really emphasize the initial sound of each word.
-For example a-a-apple, c-c-cat.
+For example a-a-apple, b-b-book.

-Once your kid knows what the pictures are, see if they color apple, astronaut, anteater, ambulance, ant, alligator and ax.
+Once your kid knows what the pictures are, see if they color apple, astronaut, alligator, ambulance, ant, and ax.

 If they color a different picture or don’t color one of the /a/ sound images, talk through it with them.
 Review the /a/ sound and go through the images again.

-This is a fun sheet that lets your kid’s creativity shine!
+This A letter page lets your kid’s creativity shine!

 They can draw any /a/ word they’ve learned or one that they thought of by themselves!